Programming, Events, Groups & Workshops

 The Mama's Sing

-Tuesdays from 10-11:15am October 2nd - December 11th - $149 for 10 weeks.
+Thursdays from 10-11:15am October 2nd - December 11th - $149 for 10 weeks.

 The Mamas Sing is a 10-week circle for mothers, grandmothers, aunties, friends, and any female- or GNC-identifying supporters—babies and young children welcome!
 Come as you are and lift your voices together in a relaxed, supportive space.
 Singing by ear boosts mood, eases stress, and is wonderful for easing postpartum depression.
 After we sing we'll share a cup of tea.
 No experience needed; leave refreshed, connected, and uplifted.